bigfix/developer.bigfix.com/site/reference/types/filesystem-object.md

 # backup time of &lt;filesystem object&gt; : time

 The date of the last backup of the specified filesystem object (such as a file or folder).
-This corresponds to what is shown in the &amp;quot;Get Info&amp;quot; box for this object.
+This corresponds to what is shown in the "Get Info" box for this object.

 # bundle version of &lt;filesystem object&gt; : version